I installed a new queen today. Here’s the video:

 Spotting the queens in both of our hives — for the first time ever — was thrilling too.
 Once we spotted the first queen, it was easy spotting the queen in the next hive.
 (Confession: I wasn’t the one who spotted her first.)
 We also started up two new hives from nucs.
 It was a fun day for us, our first really enjoyable day of beekeeping in a while, considering the bit of a dark spell we went through over the past couple months.
 I hope things continue to get better.

-UPDATE (Aug.
-28/11): The bees in the requeened hive are docile.
+August 28th, 2011: The bees in the requeened hive are docile.
 So requeening made the bees easier to be around.
-However, the bees from one of the hives (hard to say which one) still act up once in a while.
-I’ll walk behind the hives on my way to the shed, and on the way back to house a bee will begin to circle my head and do everything it can to pester me, and it will never give up.
+However, the bees from one of the hives still act up once in a while.
+I’ll walk behind the hives on my way to the shed, and on the way back to the house a bee will begin to circle my head and do everything it can to pester me, and it will never give up.
 The only way to stop these bees that get it in their heads to pester me is swipe them hard with my hat and kill them.
 This may be the price we have to pay for having four hives in our tiny backyard (approximately 400 square feet).
 Or maybe we need to find a more docile breed of honey bee.
 Either way, our small backyard probably isn’t the most ideal place to keep bees.
 I would recommend to anyone thinking about setting up a hive in their backyard to make sure the bees have a least a 5 metre (15 foot) radius where humans don’t go unless they’re inspecting the hives.
 Our problem is, it’s impossible for us not to walk within a metre (3 feet) of the hives when were taking something out of the shed.
 We need a bigger yard.